nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ---
-title: "Creating a Blog with Nuxt Content"
+title: "Create a Blog with Nuxt Content"
-description: 'Thanks to the content module it is now much easier to get a blog up and running using markdown.
-The content module is basically a git based headless CMS and will make any developers life much easier when it comes to writing blogs or documentation sites or just adding content to any regular site.
-In this post I will go through most of the benefits of content module so you can create a blog with ease.'
+description: 'The Content module is a git files based headless CMS that provides powerful features when it comes to write blogs, documentation sites or just adding content to any regular website.
+In this post we will go through most of the benefits of this module and discover how we can create a blog with it.'
 imgUrl: blog/creating-blog-with-nuxt-content/main.png
 date: 2020-07-02
 authors: